OpenTermsArchive/contrib-versions/Coursera/Terms of Service.md

 _Effective as of January 1, 2020._

-For details on our refund deadlines and policies, please refer to the information below. note that our policies differ for subscription payments vs. one-time course and Specialization purchases, and that payment options may vary from one Service to another.
-Please also note that we treat violations of our Terms of Use and Honor Code very seriously, and we have no obligation to offer refunds to users who are found to be in violation of these terms, even if their requests are made within the designated refund period.
+For details on our refund deadlines and policies, please refer to the information below.
+Please note that our policies differ between subscription payments and one-time payments made for course, Specialization, and guided project purchases, and that payment options may vary from one Service to another.
+Please also note that we treat violations of our Terms of Use and Honor Code very seriously, and we have no obligation to offer refunds to users who violate these terms, even if their requests are made within the designated refund period.
 Similarly, we have no obligation to offer late refunds to users who do not receive a passing mark in the Content Offering, or who are otherwise unsatisfied with their final grade.

 For more information about our refund process, including instructions for requesting a refund, please visit our Learner Help Center.